-Watch: 'Raining hay' - Incredible moment twister scatters hay bales over Auckland skies
+Watch: 'Raining hay' - Incredible moment 'dust devil' scatters hay bales over Auckland skies

-Aucklanders may see hay bales falling from the sky today after a twister in West Auckland ripped through a field, sending debris hundreds of metres into the air.
+Aucklanders may see hay bales falling from the sky today after a "dust devil" in West Auckland ripped through a field, sending debris hundreds of metres into the air.

 Agricultural worker Blake Howard was working on Old North Rd in Kumeu late Tuesday morning when he turned around and saw hay bales taking off.